MicrosoftDocs/connected-spaces/articles/trial-faq.md

 ### If my company admin blocks trial environments can I still sign up for Connected Spaces?

-Yes, contact the Connected Spaces team for support.
+Yes, contact the Connected Spaces team for support at mailto:dcs-support@microsoft.com.

 ### How long does the trial last?